democratizing-data-science/Transfer-project-databases/README.md

-This database allows testing whether bilateral partnerships are driven by shorter distances among participating colleges.
+This repository contains code and data that allows testing whether bilateral partnerships are driven by shorter distances among participating colleges.
 See replication code.